 The trip was essentially over at this point.
 Since this blog series is now in the 10th post I will summarize the rest of the trip for you…

 - We took the train back to Ollytaytambo

 - We took a bus back to Cusco City

 - Everyone said goodbye to Jesus

 - The next day we flew to Lima

 - In Lima we created and conquered the Pisco Trail

 We had an amazing trip.
 Sure, there were some small issues along the way.
 G Adventures always did a great job sorting them out.
 I’d give them a 5-star recommendation for this tour.
 If you decide to use them, ask if you can get Jesus as your guide.

 One final thought.
-If you have a dream trip on your bucket list my advice is simple… Get out there and do it!
+If you have a dream, my advice is simple… Get out there and go for it!
 You aren’t getting any younger after all!